-Strategies to Ensure a Climate-friendly, Resilient and Eco-Friendy Economy
+Strategies to Ensure a Climate-friendly, Resilient and Eco-friendly Economy

-Policy Dialogue and Knowledge Management for Low-Emission Strategies
+Policy Dialogue and Knowledge Management on Climate Protection Strategies

 Governments around the world have signed the Paris Agreement and adopted measures to protect natural landscapes in the Convention on Biological Diversity.
 They now need to present the strategies they plan to follow to transform their economies into resilient, low-carbon and eco-friendly systems.
 At the same time, the significant increase in the resources required by the countries of Africa and Asia is expected to continue in the coming decades.
 This will result in more greenhouse gas emissions and place ever greater stress on ecosystems and natural resources.